How to Properly Store Things in Long-Term Storage to Avoid Pests

 Another area that you might not have thought about is making sure that any clothes, beds, or furniture are properly cleaned and sealed in storage.
 Soiled clothes and furniture or beds can be a big attraction factor for pests.

+- Clean all fabrics before storing.
 Dirty clothes and furniture can attract pests through smells and as a food source.
 Various pests will feed on dead skin cells, oils, and hair, among other things.

 Follow these pest control tips and you can better protect your belongings in long-term storage units.